What do an amusement park operator, a nationwide pizza maker, and a transportation service have in common?

 Via’s talent went from a liability to a major asset practically overnight.
 The company has grown its market share by securing more contracts and picking up last-minute routes competitors can’t complete.
 Today’s Via’s talent team focuses on retention, using the extra revenue to increase pay and incentives for its team of drivers.

 We covered three very different examples of how text-to-apply campaigns can radically change the way you hire.
-These employers use text to increase their number of applications, source better qualified candidates, achieve higher response rates, and even keep employees longer.
+These employers use text to increase their number of applications, source better qualified candidates, achieve higher response rates, and even keep personnel longer.

 Today we saw how a few iCIMS customers open their parks safely and on time, keep their restaurants fully staffed, and run the buses on time.
 We’ve also seen how they’ve expanded to new locations, increased revenue, and captured more market share as a result.